firebase/functions-samples/text-moderation/README.md

-# Text Moderation with Firebase Cloud Functions
+# Text Moderation with Firebase Functions

 This template shows how to perform server side moderation of text written to a Firebase DB.